H3C AC Dual-Link Backup and AP License Synchronization Best Practices (V7)-6W101

 [AC2-Vlan-interface20] quit

 # Create VLAN 200.
-AC 2 will use this VLAN to forward client data packets.
+AC 2 uses this VLAN to forward client data packets.

-# Specify interface GigabitEthernet 1/0/1 that connects the AC to the switch as a trunk port, and assign the port to all VLANs.
+# Specify GigabitEthernet 1/0/1 that connects AC 2 to the core switch as a trunk port and assign the port to VLAN 20 and VLAN 200.

 [AC2] interface gigabitethernet 1/0/1